Pearce Vander Meeden, MSPT, Cert MDT

 Front of the House

-Emilie holds a Bachelor of Exercise Science from the University of Concordia (Canada), and has 2.5 years experience in strength and conditioning.
-She trained adults and seniors with various goals, from becoming stronger and healthy to losing weight, as well as managing chronic diseases (arthritis, osteoporosis, Parkinson’s disease…).
+Emilie holds a Bachelor of Exercise Science from Concordia University (Canada) and has 2.5 years experience in strength and conditioning.
+She trained adults and seniors with various goals, such as increasing strength, losing weight, and managing chronic diseases (arthritis, osteoporosis, Parkinson’s disease…).
 Emilie also worked in rehabilitation centres and delivered exercises to people recovering from injuries and surgeries.
-She has a passion for body movement and enjoys helping people to move pain free, so they can keep doing the things they love.

-Emilie is currently studying physiotherapy at the University of Sydney, and is one year away from graduating of the Master's degree.
+Emilie is currently a 2nd year physiotherapy student at the University of Sydney, and will graduate at the end of the year.

 She is a dedicated rock-climber, yogi, and also tries to run.
 Emilie grew up in France, and now lives in the area.
 She can speak English and French, and can make tasty French crepes…Make sure you place an order!